7RU7H/Archive/Brain-Hacking/Actions/Learning-To-Hack.md

 1. Balance in all things.
 Do not do just one or the other, if you must lean more to doing Writeups especially the more experienced you are.
 1. Writeups are not Helped-Throughouts
 	- Writeup are solo or team solving of a CTF
-	- Help-Throughout are way to remove most of the challenge to incourage experiementation, research, indepth focus, postivity in succeeding to learn not learning out of the pain failure
+	- Help-Throughout are way to remove most of the challenge to encourage experimentation, research, in depth focus, positivity in succeeding to learn not learning out of the pain failure

 Benefits:
 1. Note taking the process